Balaghat district: Geography

 Balaghat District is located in the southern part of Jabalpur Division.
 It occupies the south eastern portion of the Satpura Range and the upper valley of the Wainganga River.
 The district extends from 21°19' to 22°24' north latitude and 79°31' to 81°3' east longitude.
 The total area of the district is 9,245 km2.
 Balaghat District is bounded by Mandla District of Madhya Pradesh to the north, Dindori District to the northwest, Rajnandgaon District of Chhattisgarh state to the east, Gondia and Bhandara districts of Maharashtra state to the south, and Seoni District of Madhya Pradesh to the west.
-The Main language spoken in district is Hindi, Gondi, Chattishgarhi and Pawari in Baihar & Ukwa, Pawari in Paraswada, Northern parts of Balaghat Tehsil and Bharveli, Kalari in Lanji & kirnapur, Pawari in western parts i.e. Waraseoni, Katangi & Lalbarra and Marathi in the southern part of district.
+The Main language spoken in district is Hindi, Gondi, Chattishgarhi and Powari in Baihar & Ukwa, Powari in Paraswada, Northern parts of Balaghat Tehsil and Bharveli, Kalari in Lanji & kirnapur, Powari in western parts i.e. Waraseoni, Katangi & Lalbarra and Marathi in the southern part of district.

 The Wainganga and its tributaries are the most important rivers in the district.
 The town of Balaghat is situated on the Bank of River Wainganga, which flows north to south through the district and Enters in Balaghat District by Merging with Thanwar river near Nainpur of Mandla District.
 The Bagh, Nahra and Uskal rivers are tributaries of the Wainganga.
 The Bawanthadi and Bagh rivers define the boundary with Maharashtra.

 The southern part of the Vindhyan Range up to Katangi is called Lower Bhander Range.
 Beyond this point the escarpment enclosing the land-locked valley of Sirampur and the hill range in continuation is called the Kaimur Range.

 Geographically the district is divided into three parts: